pkarsy/AutomaticSchoolBellTimer/README.md

 ## Design Goals
 - Very accurate, using NTP(Network Time Protocol).
 - Time Zone and Daylight Savings Time
 - Resistant to Network disconnections and power outages.
-The module keeps accurate time on such occations, and only rarely needs to connect to the Internet to fix the time drift(less than 1 sec per week without Internet) We use a dedicated DS3231 module(backed by a lithium coin cell) for this.
+The module keeps accurate time on such occasions, and only rarely needs to connect to the Internet to fix the time drift(less than 1 sec per week without Internet) We use a dedicated DS3231 module(backed by a lithium coin cell) for this.
 - Simple Web Control Panel, via PC or mobile.
 With the option of MQTT, it can also be monitored and controlled outside of the local network.
 - As few parts as possible, no PCB, and no soldering at all (if we choose an ESP32 board with presoldered headers).
 - Reliable hardware.
 It is expected to work for years and years mostly anattended.
 The minimal part count and the airtight enclosure is hepling on this.